Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Contract logistics companies were all down for the week.
 There has been a clear deviation between larger peers and Radiant Logistics (NYSEMKT:RLGT) and XPO Logistics (NYSEMKT:XPO).
 XPO's recent earnings results have propelled the company higher.
 Radiant has displayed some improvement for earnings recently, but remains dependent on acquisitions for growth.

 Forwarding, brokerage and other contract logistics service companies have had a rough go of it during first quarter results.
-This has been true for Expeditors International (NASDAQ:EXPD), CH Robinson Worldwide (NASDAQ:CHRW) and Hub Group (NASDAQ:HUBG).
+This has been true for Expeditors International (NASDAQ:EXPD), C.H.
+Robinson Worldwide (NASDAQ:CHRW) and Hub Group (NASDAQ:HUBG).
 I continue to like Hub Group based upon the likelihood for consolidation.

 Container Shipping Lines, Charter Owners & Container Lessors